-At Mile Marker 0, you’re not far from the Village of Shirlington, where you can start your journey with some sustenance from one of the restaurants in this walkable town center.
+Here, you’re not far from the Village of Shirlington, where you can start your journey with some sustenance from one of the restaurants in this walkable town center.
 Hearty breakfasts are available at Busboys & Poets, a community gathering place filled with plenty of menu options.
 Or, for lighter fare, a stop at Best Buns Bread Company gives you a selection of artisan breads and pastries to choose from.

-Between Mile Markers 3 and 4, kids will especially love a stop at Bluemont Park, which is home to 70 acres of space perfect for biking, hiking, an array of sports like disc golf, soccer, baseball, basketball, tennis, and a fun playground.
+Kids will especially love a stop at Bluemont Park, which is home to 70 acres of space perfect for biking, hiking, an array of sports like disc golf, soccer, baseball, basketball, tennis, and a fun playground.
 From here, you are nearby to Bon Air Memorial Rose Garden, a picturesque park filled with 120 varieties of roses.

-As you near Mile Marker 6, you’ll be entering the City of Falls Church, a small, independent city that gets its name from the historic (circa 1732) parish The Falls Church that still stands and operates to this day.
+Here you’ll be entering the City of Falls Church, a small, independent city that gets its name from the historic (circa 1732) parish The Falls Church that still stands and operates to this day.
 Veer off the trail for a bit to grab bike supplies from Bikenetic Full Service Bike Shop or take a break to learn something new at Cherry Hill Historic House and Farm, a national historic landmark.